tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 - **Harbin Wester**: Phandalin's townmaster, located at the Townhall.
 Requested assistance from the party to resolve the town's troubles with the Redbrand Ruffians.
 - **Female citizen (name??)**: Is overheard by the party in the Townhall asking the Wester for assistance with her property being damaged.
 - **Barthan's Provisions**: Shop for supplies.
 PHB p150.
 Prices subject to change.
+- **Stonehill Inn**: Operated by Toblin Stonehill.
+May have info about the goblin's castle.
 - **Townmaster's Hall**: Has a job board in front with requests.
 Location of Townmaster Harbin Wester.
 - **Sleeping Giant Inn**: Dirty & rundown tavern.
 Provides food and drinks.
 Known gathering place of the Redbrand Ruffians.